ar-pa/HMC-manual/README.md

 * I always recommend you use a parameter t in your problem and give a bunch of test cases in a test file.
 If you're using this format, simply set a suitable t.
 Try to give as many sample tests as possible to help contestants get the statement easier.
 Even generate a little big (n = 10) random test cases to help them.
 * Otherwise, write your sample test cases 2, 3, ... in the statement section.

+You can preview your problem by clicking on "..." (to the left of "Save changes") and then "View access link".

 For problems having multiple answers, we need checker.
 To write checker, first, read input from stdin, then read user output from stdin.
 Put assert to give wrong answer, otherwise, to print the score, use stdout.
 Don't check "relative scoring".